 Our journey so far...

-The Deputy Headteacher at New Bradwell Primary School describes Phil Webster, the Headteacher and CEO of the Trust, as a butterfly.
+The former Deputy Headteacher at New Bradwell Primary School used to describe Phil Webster, the CEO of the Trust, as a butterfly.
 He never sits still for long on an idea, he will always be asking ‘ what next? '

 In many respects the development of the Trust shares some similarities with that of a butterfly too.
 Apparently, butterflies are able to see colours that humans can’t.
 As a Trust we recognise that people will see things differently.
 We value these different perspectives as they often result in fruitful conversation and challenge - just the kind of dialogue that we value.

 Stage 1- EGG

 The team at New Bradwell Primary School were delighted when Ofsted judged the school to be outstanding but were confident that this was more a start rather than an end of a journey.
 We wanted to grow and continue to set ourselves challenging targets.
 We expanded from a two-form to a three-form entry school, extended our school day, started a farm, looked to different methods to support our department for autistic children, revised our whole curriculum.
 As we managed these changes we looked at wider sector practice, seeking to learn from the best.
 As we looked outwards and upwards, we were quick to appreciate the benefits of working with other schools and the power of sharing best practice.
 The growth of the school has always been focused on delivering more for our children.

 At the same time, academisation was becoming an increasingly popular concept and we reflected on how this could provide a natural extension for the work that we had started to do with other schools.
 We recognised that alongside promoting innovation and expanding staff development opportunities, there would be financial benefits to be gained too.
 We believed that operating as Trust could deliver greater value for money and were keen to find other like- minded schools who were also exploring forming a Trust.